PulsarBlow/SuperMassive/README.md

 SuperMassive is a small condensed libraries of reusable .NET components and utility classes.

+> You are reading v2.x documentation.
+Looking for [v1.x documentation](https://github.com/PulsarBlow/SuperMassive/blob/master/doc/v1/README.md) ?

 ## Libraries

 *  **SuperMassive** : Core features - SuperMassive swiss army knife!
 *  **SuperMassive.ExceptionHandling** : Exception handling as it should be.
 *  **SuperMassive.ExceptionHandling.Logging** : Exception handling with logging features.
 *  **SuperMassive.Fakers** : A suit of data fakers to feed your hungry unit tests with "almost" real data.
 *  **SuperMassive.Logging** : A set of abstract and base logging components
 *  **SuperMassive.Logging.AzureTable** : A concrete implementation of the logging facade for Azure Table

 ## Use them

 These library are published as nuget packages on [nuget.org](https://www.nuget.org/packages?q=supermassive)

 Pick what you want, eg. :

 ```bash
 $ dotnet add SuperMassive